wennycooper/Andbot-Software-Development-Plan/README.md

 [Proposed Architecture in google doc](https://docs.google.com/drawings/d/1OLJy2XtJEqDVM9ngFmSA43X3o70QNqNm0j4HAXmmKoQ/edit?usp=sharing)

-# Technical Modules to be developed
+# Software Modules to be developed
 * To achieve above user scenarios, the following features needs to be implemented.
 * Each feature should be formed as a software development project.